 Guru uses an independent third party to conduct a SOC 2, Type II audit on its knowledge management system.
 This audit covers the SOC 2 Common Criteria and the Confidentiality and Privacy trust services criteria.
 We’re happy to share this report with clients or prospects with a signed non-disclosure agreement on file.

 Guru does not process PCI data, but uses a third party for payment purposes.
-Accordingly, Guru conducts an annual Self Assessment Questionnaire (A-EP) and leverages the Trustwave “Trustkeeper” program to conduct monthly network scans against all of Guru’s public facing connections.
+Accordingly, Guru conducts an annual Self Assessment Questionnaire (A-EP) and scans its public-facing connections monthly for security vulnerabilities.

 We have a control framework based on the Center for Internet Security Controls, covering a wide compliance spectrum and ensuring we’re focused on the right things.
 We have nine separate policies that govern the following: